BAD-AL/NFL2K5Tool/README.md

 9. Gamesaves are signed and loaded.
 10. Warns possible error conditions for weight and body type (Like when a RB weighs 300+ lbs, or has XL body type).
 11. User defined Player sort formulas
+12. Player validator (flag players that have attributes that don't seem right.); allow user defined formulas?

 ###Next features:
-    0. Player validator (flag players that have attributes that don't seem right.); allow user defined formulas?
 	1. Player edit GUI
 	2. Editing coaches.
 	3. Editing playbooks.